chromo eval

 --apply

 chromo eval gapfill uses the same graph path planner as chromo gapfill.
 Fillable rows are accepted by default in the review-event table; unresolved, ambiguous, stale, or unfillable rows remain visible but are not accepted by default. chromo gapfill --reviewed-plan validates accepted rows against the current scaffold, contig pair, and path_nodes before applying sequence.
+Use --ordered-fasta --assignments for pre-scaffold review, or --scaffold-fasta --agp when reviewing candidate fills in an existing scaffold-first workflow.

 chromo eval gapfill can include report-only context from: